AdobeDocs/experience-manager-desktop-app.en/help/best-practices-for-v1.md

 ## Inappropriate use of AEM Desktop App {#inappropriate-use-of-aem-desktop-app}

 * Do not use AEM Desktop App to manage assets from the desktop.
 AEM Desktop App was not built as a replacement for network drives.
 Use the following capabilities instead:

-    * AEM Assets web UI for digital asset management (finding / sharing assets, metadata, copy/move, etc)
+  * AEM Assets web UI for digital asset management (finding / sharing assets, metadata, copy/move, etc.)
   * AEM Desktop App Folder Upload to upload large, hierarchical folders

 * Do not treat AEM Desktop App as a “desktop sync” client for AEM Assets.
 The key benefit of AEM Desktop App here is that it provides "virtual" access to the whole repository, and desktop sync applications typically synchronize just assets belonging to one user.
 AEM Desktop App provides some level of caching and background upload; still, it works very differently from typical “Sync” applications, such as Adobe CC Desktop App or Microsoft OneDrive.
 * Do not use AEM Desktop App network drives to save assets frequently.
 All save operations are transmitted to AEM Assets.
 Therefore, it is impractical to perform intensive edit operations directly in the mounted AEM Assets repository.
 Editing an asset directly in the mounted repository crams the asset's timeline with irrelevant versions and imposes additional overheads on the server.
 * Do not use AEM Desktop App for migration of large amounts of data from one AEM instance to another.
-Please refer to the [Migration Guide](/content/help/en/experience-manager/6-4/assets/using/assets-migration-guide) to plan and execute asset migrations.
-In contrast, Desktop App [supports bulk uploading](aem-desktop-app.md#bulkupload) large number of assets for the first time in AEM.
+Please refer to the [Migration Guide](https://helpx.adobe.com/experience-manager/6-4/assets/using/assets-migration-guide.html) to plan and execute asset migrations.
+In contrast, Desktop App [supports bulk uploading](use-app-v1.md#bulkupload) large number of assets for the first time in AEM.

 ## Recommendations for selected use cases {#recommendations-for-selected-use-cases}